How to eat healthy in 2016

-- Information you need (just what is one serving of vegetables, anyway?
-Consult Canada's Food Guide)
+- Information you need (just what is one serving of vegetables, anyway?)

-- Changes you can make to your environment (empty that cupboard full of high-fat snacks in your kitchen; put washed and cut fruits and vegetables by your computer to snack on as you study)
+- Changes you can make to your environment (empty that cupboard full of high-fat snacks in your kitchen)

 - Support you can get from others (share grocery shopping responsibilities with roommates)

-- Any other tasks specific to your goal
+- Any other tasks to achieve your goal

 Monitoring helps you stay on track — but you don’t need to count calories!